-The report updates the Committee on the first twelve months of operation of the South East Permit Scheme to control street works and works for road purposes on the highway network.
+The purpose of this report is to update Members on the first twelve months of operation of the South East Permit Scheme within Surrey Highways.
+This is the scheme used to control road works (Street Works and Works for Road Purposes) on the Surrey County Council highway network.